admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 > [!Warning]
 > Please be aware that LingmoOS is in **BETA** - what this means is that LingmoOS is under heavy development and therefore **NOT** ready for every day use.

-## 1. Overview

-### What you’ll learn

-In this tutorial, we will guide you through the steps required to install LingmoOS on your laptop or PC.
+In this tutorial, we will guide you through the steps required to install LingmoOS on your PC.
+It would be advised to view the [FAQ](faq) before installing.

-### What you'll need
+## *1* Preparation

 - A laptop or PC with at least 25GB of storage space.

 - A flash drive (12GB or above recommended).

-## 2. Download a LingmoOS Image
+## *2* Download a LingmoOS Image

 You can download a LingmoOS image [here](https://lingmo.org/download).
 Make sure to save it to a memorable location on your PC!
 For this tutorial, we will use the LingmoOS 2.0 beta version which uses the new Lingmo installer that will be included in all future LingmoOS releases.